 Slavery was formally abolished in Sweden in 1335, although there have been periods of slavery after that date.
 This means we don’t have the same kind of ethnicity based discussions some countries still have.
 We don’t think of people as this or that “race”.
 In other places where slavery is more recent, a neglect to keep ethnicity at the center of discussions of discrimination might be seen as a sign of discrimination in itself.

-Even if Sweden have a substantial immigrant population, these people come from all over the world, from Chile and Turkey in the 70ies, to the former Yugoslavia in the 90ies, to Syrians, Afghans, and Sudanese people nowadays.
+Even if Sweden has a substantial immigrant population, these people come from all over the world, from Chile and Turkey in the 70ies, to the former Yugoslavia in the 90ies, to Syrians, Afghans, and Sudanese people nowadays.
 Just to mention the major immigrant populations.

 Further taking into consideration that, with family immigration, there is a spread in age, and that a single country can never be homogenous so a few people from all over that country will say very little about the population in said country.
 The statistical foundation simply becomes shoddy at best.